oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_container_database_actions_module.rst

 ..
 Description

 - Perform actions on an AutonomousContainerDatabase resource in Oracle Cloud Infrastructure
+- For *action=change_compartment*, move the Autonomous Container Database and its dependent resources to the specified compartment.
+For more information about moving Autonomous Container Databases, see `Moving Database Resources to a Different Compartment <https://docs.cloud.oracle.com/Content/Database/Concepts/databaseoverview.htm#moveRes>`_.
 - For *action=restart*, rolling restarts the specified Autonomous Container Database.
 - For *action=rotate_autonomous_container_database_encryption_key*, creates a new version of an existing `Vault service <https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm>`_ key.